longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * GPU sometimes hangs after resume because of bugs in the Intel platform drivers.

+* The Intel platform drivers has bugs and has issues with redrawing or refreshing certain areas of the screen which results in crippled text.

 * HiDPI with external displays is a little flaky and can result in strange redraw issues.
 Also the Intel platform driver.

 * Camera quality is terrible and blurry.
-The camera is just this bad - it actuallly a shame to put such a shitty camera into this device.
+The camera is just this bad - it actually a shame to put such a crappy camera into a device with pro in its name.
 It also does only do 720p max.

 * Fan does run all the time at low speed.
 No way to read fan speed nor control it.